tdejaeger/Astronomy/README.md

 In the folder Codes you can find a library of Python codes used during my research and mostly written by me.

-## Hubble constant
+## Current expansion rate of the Universe,

-In the folder Hubble constant, you can find my solution to the problem proposed by **Prof. Dan Weiz.** during his **Ay128: Undergraduate Data Science Lab** lecture at Berkeley.
-Here I will show how to measure the Hubble-Lemaitre constant, by building a hierarchical model for the distance ladder and ultimately using SNe Ia as standard candles.
+In the folder Hubble constant, you can find my solution to derive the expansion rate of the Universe using the data from Riess et al. 2016.
+This problem was proposed by Prof. Dan Weiz during the Ay128: Undergraduate Data Science Lab lecture at Berkeley.
+Here, I will measure the Hubble constant, by building a hierarchical model for the distance ladder and ultimately using SNe Ia as standard candles.

 **Technical skills**: